 How Many Carbs Are In Keto Cheesecake?

 Most keto cheesecakes will have about 6-10g of net carbs per serving.
+The above recipes contain 2-3 g net carbs per serving.
 You can reduce the carb count by using a sugar-free sweetener and eating the cheesecake without any toppings.

 How Long Does Keto Cheesecake Last?

 Keto cheesecakes typically last up to 5 days in the refrigerator, depending on the ingredients used.
 To store, cover with plastic wrap and keep in the refrigerator for up to 5 days.

 Yes, you can freeze keto cheesecakes.
 First, place it into the freezer uncovered for 1-2 hours.
 Then, wrap it tightly with plastic wrap and foil, and freeze for up to 3 months.
 When ready to eat, thaw in the refrigerator overnight before serving.

 If your cheesecake filling has a gritty texture, it’s likely because the sweetener wasn’t fully incorporated into the cream cheese mixture.
 To prevent this, make sure to add the sweetener gradually and beat until completely combined.

 Choosing the wrong sweetener can also affect the texture.
 We recommend using a smooth powdered sweetener, or blending granulated sweeteners in a food processor until powdery before using.

 Why Is My Cheesecake Filling Runny?

 If your cheesecake filling is runny, it’s likely because you skipped the cooling and chilling step.
 The filling should be completely cooled to room temperature before topping with the compote and whipped cream, and then chilled in the refrigerator for at least 2 hours before serving.